gyd1990/scRNAseq_batchEffects/batchEffect_explo/README.md

 and different models are fit to predict the loss of FDR control from the parameters estimated form the datasets.
-This is done for scDD using pooled cells and the Kolmogorov-Smirnov test, and for edgeR using summed up cells.
+This is done for scDD using pooled cells and the Kolmogorov-Smirnov test, and for edgeR using summed up batches.

     Rscript -e 'rmarkdown::render("pre.Rmd")'
     Rscript -e 'rmarkdown::render("model_scDD.Rmd")'